-1863 - CSS Alabama sinks USS Hatteras off Galveston 1944 - Aircraft from USS Block Island make first aircraft rocket attack on German submarine (Source: Navy News Service)
+From the Navy News Service: 1863 - CSS Alabama sinks USS Hatteras off Galveston.
+1900 - The gunboat Princeton takes possession of the Batan Islands in the northern Philippines.
+1944 - Aircraft from USS Block Island (CVE 21) lead the first aircraft rocket attack on a German submarine.
+For more news, visit www.history.navy.mil.

 The Coast Guard rescued a man Friday from a grounded sailboat near Ocracoke Inlet.
 Sector North Carolina watchstanders were notified at 7:21 p.m.
 Friday that the 30-foot sailing vessel Lydamay was aground and taking on water near Ocracoke Inlet.